American Staffordshire Terrier Health Issues

 American Staffordshire Terriers are predisposed to several health conditions including hip dysplasia, heart disease, allergies.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 40-70 lbs and lifespan of 12-16 yrs, the American Staffordshire Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-70 lbs and lifespan of 12-16 yrs, the American Staffordshire Terrier has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the American Staffordshire Terrier's distinctive character quite so effectively.

 Genetic Screening